This trailblazing project is 100% owned by Fort Nelson First Nation through the economic development corporation Deh Tai LP.

 The project will stimulate spin-off economic development opportunities and advance energy security for Fort Nelson First Nation and the surrounding region.
 The facility will host a closed-loop binary system using Organic Rankine Cycle turbines, with geothermal fluid estimated at 120°C. It is currently anticipated that the project will be 7-15 MW in size, producing enough electricity to serve approximately 10,000 homes.

 Tu Deh-Kah Geothermal is an exciting example of Indigenous leadership in an innovative and emerging clean energy industry opportunity via a community-led project.
 The project provides a significant opportunity to contribute sustainable economic growth and energy independence in a region that has historically had to live with the realities of boom-and-bust resource development.
-Tu Deh-Kah Geothermal will result in not only the production of clean baseload power production but will act as a catalyst for local job creation skills development, and industry leadership.
+Tu Deh-Kah Geothermal will result not only in the production of clean baseload power but also act as a catalyst for local job creation skills development and industry leadership.
 Its greatest promise may be as a bellwether for future geothermal energy development projects that decarbonize the economies of Northwestern Canada.

-This project has received support from the following entities: Natural Resources Canada, Western Economic Diversification Canada, Indigenous Services Canada, the Province of BC, and the New Relationship Trust.
+This project has received support from Natural Resources Canada, Western Economic Diversification Canada, Indigenous Services Canada, the Province of BC, and the New Relationship Trust.